-- Modifying the home environment to meet the current physical and/or cognitive status of your senior loved one.
+- Modify the home environment to meet the current physical and/or cognitive status of your senior loved one.

-- Establishing sets of rules that everyone can work with.
+- Establish sets of rules that everyone can work with.
 A family meeting will be in order.

 - Allow the time and space needed for quality time.
 Fun activities that both your elderly parents (and you) can participate in.

-- Creating a space for everyone for that much needed alone time.
+- Create a space for everyone for that much needed alone time.
 After all, it’s difficult for older people to make changes in their lives.

 - Set up a list of back up caregivers for when you and your family need to take a break away.